OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 <!-- TODO [Environment Overview] -->

+### Swift and Objective-C

+The vast majority of this chapter is relevant to applications written mainly in Objective-C or having bridged Swift types.
+Please note that these languages are fundamentally different.
+Features like method swizzling, which is heavily used by [Cycript](http://www.cycript.org/ "Cycript") will not work with Swift methods.
+At the time of writing this testing guide, Frida does support [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").

 #### XCode and iOS SDK

 XCode is an Integrated Development Environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, watchOS and tvOS.
 The latest release as of the writing of this book is XCode 8 which can be [downloaded from the official Apple website](https://developer.apple.com/xcode/ide/ "Apple Xcode IDE").